 - Poor decision-making will happen because the team isn’t benefiting from the honest ideas and perspectives of its members.

 Building trust and vulnerability with teams may not seem like a top-of-mind priority, but it’s extremely effective.
 If you’re unsure how to get started, consider a personal history or lifeline exercise.
-These type of informal exercises are great ways to get to know your team members better.
+These types of informal exercises are great ways to get to know your team members better.
 Ask the following questions in a casual setting:

 - Where did you grow up?